 The Company accounts for its uncertain tax provisions in accordance with ASC 740.
 The Company's policy is to recognize interest and penalties that would be assessed in relation to the settlement value of unrecognized tax benefits as a component of income tax expense.
-At December 31, 2016, the Company had unrecognized tax benefits of approximately \$9.0 million.
-The amount of unrecognized tax benefit that, if recognized and realized, would affect the effective tax rate is \$8.6 million as of December 31, 2016.
+At December 31, 2017, the Company had unrecognized tax benefits of approximately \$7.1 million.
+The amount of unrecognized tax benefit that, if recognized and realized, would affect the effective tax rate is \$6.5 million as of December 31, 2017.

 The statute of limitations with respect to tax year 2010 expired in March 2015.
-As a result, the Company recorded a tax benefit for such year in the amount of approximately \$11 million in 2015.
+As a result, the Company recorded in the twelve months ended December 31, 2015 a tax benefit in the amount of approximately \$11 million.

 During 2016, the U.S. tax authorities commenced a regulatory audit of the Company's tax returns for the years 2011 through 2014.
-There is no indication to date as for the expected results of such audit, if any.
+The audit results have not been finalized as of the financial statements date.

 The Company and its subsidiaries are subject to U.S. federal income tax as well as income tax in multiple states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal income tax examinations for 2010 and before, state and local income tax examinations for 2011 and before and foreign income tax examinations for 2012 and before.
+With few exceptions, the Company is no longer subject to U.S. federal income tax examinations for 2010 and before, state and local income tax examinations for 2012 and before and foreign income tax examinations for 2013 and before.
 However, to the extent allowed by law, the tax authorities may have the right to examine prior periods where net operating losses were generated and carried forward, and make adjustments up to the amount of the net operating loss carry forward amount.